linode/docs/docs/security/securing-your-server.md

 ## Configuring a Firewall

 Using a *firewall* to block unwanted inbound traffic to your Linode is a highly effective security layer.
-By being very specific with the traffic you allow in, you can prevent intrusions and network mapping from outside your LAN.
+By specifying clearly the traffic you will allow access, you can prevent intrusions and network mapping from outside your LAN.
 A best practice is to allow only the traffic you need, and deny everything else.

-[iptables](http://www.netfilter.org/projects/iptables/index.html) is the controller for netfilter, the Linux kernel's packet filtering framework. iptables is included in most Linux distros by default but is considered an advanced method of firewall control, so several projects exist to in turn control iptables in a more user friendly way.
+[iptables](http://www.netfilter.org/projects/iptables/index.html) is the controller for netfilter, the Linux kernel's packet filtering framework. iptables is included in most Linux distros by default but is considered an advanced method of firewall control; consequently, several projects exist in turn to control iptables in a more user friendly way.

-[FirewallD](http://www.firewalld.org/) for the Fedora distro family, and [ufw](https://help.ubuntu.com/community/UFW) for the Debian family are the two common iptables controllers.
+[FirewallD](http://www.firewalld.org/) for the Fedora distro family and [ufw](https://help.ubuntu.com/community/UFW) for the Debian family are the two common iptables controllers.
 This section will focus on iptables but you can see our guides on firewalld and ufw if you feel they may be a better choice for you.

 ### View Your Current iptables Rules